TWA Flight 847: Day one (June 14)

 After an uneventful flight from Cairo to Athens, a new crew boarded Flight 847.
-The new crew in Athens were Captain John Testrake, First Officer Phil Maresca, Flight Engineer Christian Zimmerman, flight service manager Uli Derickson, and flight attendants Judy Cox, Hazel Hesp, Elizabeth Howes, and Helen Sheahan.
+The new crew in Athens consisted of Captain John Testrake, First Officer Phil Maresca, Flight Engineer Christian Zimmerman, flight service manager Uli Derickson, and flight attendants Judy Cox, Hazel Hesp, Elizabeth Howes, and Helen Sheahan.

 10:10 a.m.
 (EET)

 Flight 847 departed Athens for Rome as scheduled.
 It was hijacked soon after takeoff by two Arabic-speaking Lebanese men who had smuggled a pistol and two grenades through the Athens airport security.
-One was later identified as Mohammed Ali Hammadi, allegedly a member of Hezbollah.
+One was later identified as Mohammed Ali Hammadi, a member of Hezbollah.

-The hijackers assaulted Derickson, dragged her by her hair, breached the cockpit, then proceeded to attack and pistol-whip Testrake, Maresca, and Zimmerman.
+The hijackers assaulted flight service manager Derickson, dragged her by her hair, breached the cockpit, then proceeded to attack and pistol-whip Testrake, Maresca, and Zimmerman.

 While still in Greek airspace and with Captain Testrake being held at gunpoint, the hijackers forced the airplane to divert from its original destination of Rome towards the Middle East.

 11:55 a.m.
 (EET)

 The hijacked plane made its first stop at the Beirut International Airport in Lebanon.

 Shortly before they were allowed to land, Captain Testrake argued with the local air traffic control.
 They initially refused to let the plane land in Beirut, but later relented.
 When the air traffic controller tried to talk to the hijackers, Testrake interrupted, saying, 'He has pulled a hand-grenade pin and he is ready to blow up the aircraft if he has to.
 We must, I repeat, we must land at Beirut.
 We must land at Beirut.
 No alternative.'
+At the time, Lebanon was in the midst of the Lebanese Civil War, and Beirut was divided into sectors controlled by different Shia Amal militia and Hezbollah.

 They remained in Beirut for several hours.
-19 passengers were allowed to leave in exchange for fuel.
+Nineteen passengers were allowed to leave in exchange for fuel.

-At the time, Lebanon was in the midst of the Lebanese Civil War, and Beirut was divided into sectors controlled by different Shia Amal militia and Hezbollah.

 The aircraft departed Beirut at 1:30 p.m.